iobis/manual/formatting.md

 ### Differences between identifiers

-If your core file is based on occurrences (e.g., an observation), then any extensions are linked with `occurrenceID`.
-If your core file is based on events (e.g., a sampling event), then the linking identifier is `eventID`.
-Thus, multiple records in an extension file can have the same identifier which will link them to the same event or occurrence record (depending on which is the Core).
+If your core file is based on occurrences (e.g., a record of one or more taxa specimens), then any extensions are linked with `occurrenceID`.
+If your core file is based on events (e.g., a sampling event, cruise, observation, etc.), then the linking identifier is `eventID`.
+In the Core tables, identifiers are always unique, which means, they do not repeat and each line has a different identifier.
+On the other hand, multiple records in an extension file can have the same identifier which will link them to the same event or occurrence record (depending on which is the Core).
 The different linking identifiers are shown in the figure below.

 ![Diagram of how the different core tables are linked to their extensions by different identifiers.](images/coretable-identifiers.jpg){width=50%}